Hacker0x01/docs.hackerone.com/docs/programs/report-components.md

 * A hacker requests mediation
 * You or the hacker requests public disclosure

+The report timeline will also show who is in charge of the next pending action within the report.

 Internal comments and actions made within your program security team will be surrounded with a red box and a lock icon to denote that the comment will only be seen by internal members and not by hackers.

 If you have [hackbot](hackbot.html) enabled, you’ll also be able to view your suggestions from hackbot, which will also be internal.